 Once you have a list of what needs protecting, you can begin to figure out what your threats are and how to mitigate them.

-Risk = Probability of Attack x Impact of Attack.
+When judging your risk, use the basic formula: Risk = Probability of Attack x Impact of Attack.

 Patching your software with updates either from commercial vendors or the open source community is one of the most important steps you can take to ensure the security of your software.
-When a vulnerability is responsibly discovered and reported to the owners of the product or project, the vulnerability is then published on security advisories and databases like Mend Vulnerability Database for public consumption.
-Ideally, a fix is created and pushed out before the publication, giving users the chance to secure their software.
+When a vulnerability is responsibly discovered and reported to the owners of the product or project, it is then published on security advisories and databases like Mend Vulnerability Database for public consumption.
+Ideally, a fix is created and pushed out before publication, giving users the chance to secure their software.

 Doing so requires performing a threat assessment based on the severity of a vulnerability (CVSS rating), how critical the impacted application is to your operations, and a variety of other factors.
 When it comes to open source vulnerabilities, you need to know whether your proprietary code is actually using the vulnerable functionality in the open source component.
-If the vulnerable component’s functionality is not receiving calls from your product, then it is ineffective and not a high risk even if its CVSS rating is critical.
+If the vulnerable component’s functionality does not receive calls from your product, it is ineffective and not a high risk even if its CVSS rating is critical.